lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architecture.md

 #### Injecting a Global State Model

 The first way is the simplest.
 A State Model, which represents the state all of the shared data, can be attached to the Entity Gateway.
 Since the gateway is already injected into all UseCases, this is the easiest way to share data and make it available to all UseCases.
 The downside to this is that all UseCases in the whole app will have access to this state model and it becomes hard to know which use cases are updating the model and what the life cycle of the model is.

-When you need to implement a recursive scene flow or you would like to limit the scope of the data to a few scenes, a local state should be used.
+When you have to implement a recursive scene flow or you would like to limit the scope of the data to a few scenes, a more localized state should be used.

 #### Injecting a Local State Model